irs1318dev/Fauxbot/Robot Programming Guide.md

   }
 ```

 The stop function tells each of the actuators to stop moving.
 This typically means setting any Motor to 0.0 and any DoubleSolenoid to kOff.
-It is called when the robot is being disabled, and it is very important to stop everything to ensure that the robot is safe.
+It is called when the robot is being disabled, and it is very important to stop everything to ensure that the robot is safe to be around.

 #### Write mechanism setDriver function
 ```java